 2. Gather Recipes

-Now that you know what type of meals your family LOVE, start looking for 7 dinner recipes.
-Some things to think about are recipes that have less then 10 ingredients (including seasonings); recipes that have fewer fresh items (Freeze Dried fruits and veggies can be pricey); or recipes that have random ingredients that you only buy and use specifically for one meal.
+Now that you know what type of meals your family LOVES, start looking for 7 dinner recipes.
+Look for recipes that have less than 10 ingredients (including seasonings); recipes that have fewer fresh items (Freeze-Dried fruits and veggies can be pricey); or recipes that have random ingredients that you only buy and use specifically for one meal.
 Read more on How to be sure your family will eat the Food Storage meals and 7 tips for picking food storage meals to make sure you are getting the best meals for your family.

 3. Make a list

 Once you have 7 recipes, make a list of all the ingredients in EVERY recipe.
 This can be pretty tedious, take a lot of time and is my least favorite part!
 But, once it’s done, it’s a lot easier to start building your stockpile.

 Once you have your ultimate list of all your ingredients, multiply EACH ingredient by the number of weeks you want to have a supply.
 For example, you are trying to save up food for 1 month.
 Multiply each ingredient amount by 4.